luismtorresv/rizu/docs/deliverables/sprint-3.md

 * Conducted usability tests to determine UX quality
 * Simplified the overall project setup workflow

+!!! question "Where's the rest of the business plan?"

+    We decided to merge those sections related to the business plan from last sprint and the new ones in a new document called [Business Plan](business-plan.md).

 <!----------------------------------------------------------------------------->

 ## Usability Tests Results